Spot the VALMARA-69 (V-69) bounding fragmentation mine in the picture below.

 most accidents occur with AP blast mines and the worst effects

 of these can be protected against in many circumstances.

 To read about Hollywood's dramatic-mines, click on HSE mines.

-For a list of all mines and devices in recorded demining accidents, click here.
+For a list of most mines and devices in recorded demining accidents, click here.
 It does not necessarily follow that the items featured are more

 dangerous than others.
 In some cases it means that there are